 For the payouts for matching five or six balls, the PowerPlay option works differently.
 The million-dollar prize that's awarded for matching five white balls without the PowerBall is always doubled to $2 million with the PowerPlay option.
 The other multipliers don't come into play.

 The PowerPlay doesn't affect the size of the jackpot, which is fixed whether you purchase the PowerPlay option or not.
-No multipliers will be applied.
+No multipliers apply to jackpot payouts.

 How Do You Play Powerball?